-The next Circle will be launching on October 20th, 2022.
+The next Circle will launching on April 12th, 2023.
 This circle will be virtual and include members from across the United States.
 Here are the dates:

 If you are interested in launching a Circle in your community, with friends, or another group, please send an email to firstname.lastname@example.org.

 Image by Boba Jaglicic

 “It is so important for Jewish women to learn about Impact Investing because studies show that women drive philanthropic decisions in families.
 Women do now (and will in the future) control significant pools of wealth.
 Our Jewish future depends on women to make intelligent and informed decisions about investing.
 Women investing today will determine the Jewish world of the future - and with Jewish Women INVEST, that future looks bright!”

 Suzanne Barton Grant, past National Campaign Chair, JFNA, Investor & Philanthropist

 All participants will receive a short tutorial on using the Zoom platform, if needed.
 Several resources will be available to help with technical challenges.

 WHAT'S THE COST?

 The cost of participation is $360 for the educational program which includes the curriculum, access to ongoing investment education during office hours, and networking opportunities with other Jewish impact investors and philanthropists.